About our project

 Encouraging responsible visits

-Dorset AONB has an active role in promoting ‘out of season’ tourism and sustainable travel, through:
+Dorset National Landscape promotes ‘out of season’ tourism and sustainable travel, through:

 • Encouraging use of public transport

-• Improving information at train stations and on-line to make forward exploration by bus, foot or bike simple and easy
+• Improving information to make exploration by train, bus, foot or bike simple and easy

 • Promoting walks and cycle rides